Salman Zarka: Medical services

-At the time of the IDF Operation Protective Edge, during which he served as Commander of the IDF Center for Medical Services, Dr. Zarka managed the provision of medical services to the soldiers in the operation area, treatment of hospitalized soldiers and the establishment of military hospital in the Erez Crossing intended to provide assistance for the Gaza Strip citizens.
+At the time of the IDF Operation Protective Edge, during which he served as Commander of the IDF Center for Medical Services, Zarka managed the provision of medical services to the soldiers in the operation area, treatment of hospitalized soldiers and the establishment of military hospital in the Erez Crossing intended to provide assistance for the Gaza Strip citizens.

-In 2014, while serving as the Commander of the IDF Center for Medical Services, he suddenly decided to end his military career (although at that time he was a leading candidate for the position of Surgeon General) and to run for the position of the Director of Ziv Medical Center in Safed.
+In 2014, while serving as the Commander of the IDF Center for Medical Services, Zarka suddenly decided to end his military career (although at that time he was a leading candidate for the position of Surgeon General) and to run for the position of the Director of Ziv Medical Center in Safed.
 He assumed this new role in December 2014.
 The beginning of his work was followed by a lawsuit filed by doctors who competed against him for the position and lost the tender.
-The lawsuit alleged that the Civil Service Commissioner was not authorized to approve the late tender application submitted by Dr. Zarka following his participation in Operation Protective Edge.
-The lawsuit was discussed at the Labour Court, where it was decided to hold a repeated tender, in which Dr. Zarka again won the position of Director of Ziv Medical Center.
+The lawsuit alleged that the Civil Service Commissioner was not authorized to approve the late tender application submitted by Zarka following his participation in Operation Protective Edge.
+The lawsuit was discussed at the Labour Court, where it was decided to hold a repeated tender, in which Zarka again won the position of Director of Ziv Medical Center.

-In recent years, Ziv Medical Center has prospered and enjoyed rapid growth, improving the medical services for residents of northern Israel and providing appropriate medical solutions for patients in the periphery without the need to travel long distances.
-Ziv Medical Center faces another challenge related to preparedness for emergency situations.
-During the Second Lebanon War, about 1500 wounded patients were treated at the hospital - both soldiers and citizens of the state.
-In addition, it suffered a direct hit by a rocket.

-In 2016, a Child Health Center was opened within the facility.
-The Center is located in a reinforced building, comprehensively addresses the needs of northern residents, and is designed to provide initial assistance in emergency events.

-Under the direction of Dr. Zarka, Ziv hospital continues to lead the humanitarian treatment of wounded in Syrian civil war.
+Under the direction of Zarka, Ziv Medical Center lead the humanitarian treatment of wounded in Syrian civil war.
 About 800 patients were treated at Ziv Medical Center from 2013 to 2016, as part of the Israeli humanitarian aid to Syrian citizens.
+Under the initiative Operation Good Neighbor, 20% of wounded Syrians brought to Israel for treatment were treated in Ziv Medical Center as of July 2017.

+In 2019, Zarka was selected as one of 13 torch-lighters at the annual Independence Day ceremony on Mount Herzl in Jerusalem.

+As of July 2021, he has been serving as Israel's COVID czar.